 e.
 If an APS’ relationship with an Athlete terminates, the APS and Athlete will notify USOPC immediately and withdraw any pending Rule 40 Permission submissions relating to that Athlete.

-In addition, each APS represents, warrants and covenants that its Campaigns during the Applicable Games Periods will comply with the Guidance.
+f.
+APS expressly commits that its Campaigns during the Applicable Games Periods will comply with the Guidance.

 5. Portal Availability

 We strive to keep the Portal up and running; however, all online services suffer occasional disruptions and outages, and the USOPC is not liable for any disruption or loss you may suffer as a result.
 In the event of an outage, you may not be able to retrieve your submissions or communications from us.

 6. Disclaimer of Warranties, Limitation of Liability, Indemnification

 a.
 Disclaimer of Warranties.